ZecHub/zechub/site/contribute/Build_on_Zcash.md

 ### Community Infrastructure

 All nodes, lightwalletd instances and other infrastructure is freely accessible and exists to increase developer access to the Zcash network.
-This allow the ZecHub bounty program to cater to developers in a more free & streamlined process versus individual tasks on [Dework](https://dework.zechub.org).
+This allows the ZecHub bounty program to cater to developers in a more free & streamlined alternative to individual tasks on [Dework](https://dework.zechub.org).

 ## Application